-YARD, REAR -- An open space extending across the rear of a lot measured between the side lot lines and being the minimum horizontal distance between the rear lot line and the rear of the principal building or any projection thereof other than steps and unenclosed balconies not extending more than eight feet from the rear of the building, except as otherwise provided in this Chapter.
+YARD, REAR -- A space extending across the rear of a lot measured between the side lot lines and being the minimum horizontal distance between the rear lot line and the rear of the principal building.
 On both corner and interior lots, the rear yard shall in all cases be at the opposite end of the lot from the front yard.

-YARD, SIDE -- An open space from the front yard to the rear yard between the building and the nearest side lot line unoccupied and unobstructed from the ground upward, except for steps and as otherwise specified in this Chapter.
+YARD, SIDE -- A space from the front yard to the rear yard between the principal building and the nearest side lot line and measure perpendicular from the side lot line to the closest point of the principal building.

-ZONING DISTRICT -- The specially delineated areas or districts within the Town, as delineated on the Zoning Map of this Chapter, within which uniform regulations and requirements govern the use, placement, spacing, and size of land and building,
+ZONING DISTRICT -- The specially delineated areas or districts within the Town, as delineated on the Zoning Map of this Chapter, within which uniform regulations and requirements govern the use, placement, spacing, and size of land and building.